rikelme/OCRmyPDF/README.md

 ## Requirements

 In addition to the required Python version (3.7+), OCRmyPDF requires external program installations of Ghostscript and Tesseract OCR.
 OCRmyPDF is pure Python, and runs on pretty much everything: Linux, macOS, Windows and FreeBSD.

+## Known Issues

+Following arguments are experimental only and are known to not work properly:
+- `--fontname`
+- `-fontfile`
+- `--no-translit`

 ## Press & Media